1st Choice for Garden Buildings, Small Sheds, Workshops and Wooden Garden Storage Solutions

 What Materials are Garden Sheds Supplied In?

 Garden sheds will come in a variety of materials such as wood, timber, metal, steel, plastic or concrete.
 Often the choice of materials used for garden sheds tends to be personal preferences but different claddings have different pros and cons.
 Timber or wooden garden sheds tend to be the most popular due to the natural feel they give to the home owner.
 They feel very strong but one of the downsides of these types of garden sheds is that they need treating to maintain a long life.
 However, you will find that tanalised, or pressure treated, garden sheds won't require treating, normally for about 15 years so are very popular.

-Metal or steel garden sheds are normally made from galavised steel which would have a long guarantee against rusting so there is no treating of these sheds required.
-Beware of garden sheds which are only 'electro-plated' rather that 'hot dipped galavanised' as this treatment won't last as long.
-Plastic garden sheds won't rust so are a viable proposition for the garden shed ower who does not want any maintenance issues.
+Metal or steel garden sheds are normally made from galvanised steel which would have a long guarantee against rusting so there is no treating of these sheds required.
+Beware of garden sheds which are only 'electro-plated' rather that 'hot dipped galvanised' as this treatment won't last as long.
+Plastic garden sheds won't rust so are a viable proposition for the garden shed owner who does not want any maintenance issues.
 However these garden sheds can look a little bland but do serve their purpose in the garden very well.

 Concrete garden sheds are the 'bruisers' of the garden shed world.
 Being made from solid concrete these garden sheds don't need any maintenance to speak off as they will brush aside easily everything that the weather throws at it.
-One of the downsides of these concrete garden sheds is the limitation in sizes available and, to some people, they can seem a little utiltirian.
-Other that that these garden buildings are a preferred choice for some garden owners.
+One of the downsides of these concrete garden sheds is the limitation in sizes available and, to some people, they can seem a little utilitarian.
+Other than these garden buildings are a preferred choice for some garden owners.